weewx/weewx/docs_src/custom/service-engine.md

 expression = "outTemp < 32.0 and windSpeed > 10.0"
 ```

-In this case, the alarm is sounded if the outside temperature drops
+In this case, the alarm is sounded if the outside temperature drops below
-below freezing and the wind speed is greater than 10.0.
+freezing and the wind speed is greater than 10.0.

-Note that units must be the same as whatever is being used in your
+Note that units must be the same as whatever is being used in your database,
-database, that is, the same as what you specified in option
+that is, the same as what you specified in option
 [`target_unit`](../../reference/weewx-options/stdconvert/#target_unit).

-Option `time_wait` is used to avoid a flood of nearly identical
+Option `time_wait` is used to avoid a flood of nearly identical emails.
+The new
-emails.
-The new service will wait this long before sending another email
+service will wait this long before sending another email out.
-out.

 Email will be sent through the SMTP host specified by option `smtp_host`.
 The
 recipient(s) are specified by the comma separated option `mailto`.

 Many SMTP hosts require user login.
-If this is the case, the user and
+If this is the case, the user and password
-password are specified with options `smtp_user` and `smtp_password`,
+are specified with options `smtp_user` and `smtp_password`, respectively.
-respectively.

 The last two options, `from` and `subject` are optional.
-If not supplied,
+If not supplied, WeeWX
-WeeWX will supply something sensible.
-Note, however, that some mailers require
+will supply something sensible.
+Note, however, that some mailers require a valid
-a valid "from" email address and the one WeeWX supplies may not satisfy its
+"from" email address and the one that WeeWX supplies may not satisfy its
 requirements.

 To make this all work, you must first copy the `alarm.py` file to the `user`